Kimaitn/BlockchainMedicineTracker/mat/README.md

 within the `fabric-tools` folder: run `./downloadFabric.sh` to download the Fabric network.

-run `./createPeerAdminCard.sh` to create the PeerAdmin card.

 ## Teardown/Reset

-If there is an existing fabric project already running, run `./teardownFabric.sh` to tear it down
+If there is an existing fabric project already running, run `./teardownFabric.sh` to tear it down.

-If you want to remove existing composer cards, run `rm -r ~/.composer`
-NOTE: This command will require you to run `./createPeerAdminCard.sh` again
+Run `rm -r ~/.composer` to remove any previous composer cards

 ## Fabric Deployment

 Start Hyperledger Fabric

-within the `fabric-tools` folder, run `./startFabric.sh`
+within the `fabric-tools` folder, run `./startFabric.sh`;
+run `./createPeerAdminCard.sh` to create the PeerAdmin card.

 ## Sparknotes Project Deployment